 Happy Monday, all!
-I am so excited to share this week’s Mighty Meal Prep with you because it is honestly one of my favorite meals!
+I am so excited to share this week’s meal prep with you because it is honestly one of my favorite meals!
 It is so easy to make, so yummy to eat, and is sure to impress your lunch table (or your surrounding cubes, if you eat at your desk like me).

 At this point you may have read the title of this post and are thinking, “Red curry chicken?
 I don’t even know what that is; I am never going to be able to make this!”
 Rest assured, if I can do it, you can do it.
 Now I am not going to lay out every freaking detail of how to make the meals I write about.
 I will give you the ingredients, overview of the process, and special instructions if necessary.
 This is not a recipe blog, but a “simplifying your busy life” blog.
 Now what I will do is highlight why these meals deserve a place in your happy and healthy life.
 I think it is motivating to understand what your food is doing for you.
 You should be so pumped about making this red curry chicken by the end of this post, you hardly finish reading it!

 - Thai Red Curry Sauce (I strongly prefer Trader Joe’s)

 Obviously you do not need to use frozen vegetables.
 If you want to rice your own fresh cauliflower, go for it.
 Personally, I do not have that kind of time.
 That’s why frozen vegetables have become my best friend (sorry, Kim).
 Buy the steam-in-bag ready version or steam them yourself.
 Whatever floats your boat.